- Community Living

 - Feel the metal door knob before opening any doors.
 If it is hot, don’t open the door.
 If it isn’t, brace yourself against the door, open it slightly, but if heat or heavy smoke is present, close the door and stay in the room.

-Firearms (including, but not limited to shotguns, rifles, handguns), air guns, Air Soft guns, Nerf guns, paint-ball guns, pellet guns, bows and arrows, ammunition, explosives (includes fireworks), incendiary devices, blade weapons (swords, sabers, knives, etc.) and other deadly weapons are prohibited on campus.
+Firearms (including, but not limited to shotguns, rifles, handguns), air guns, Air Soft guns, Nerf guns, paint-ball guns, pellet guns, water guns, bows and arrows, ammunition, explosives (includes fireworks), incendiary devices, blade weapons (swords, sabers, knives, etc.) and other deadly weapons are prohibited on campus.
 There are three exceptions to this policy.
 Law enforcement officers, on campus in performance of their duties, are permitted to possess firearms.
 Students who hunt may store firearms and archery equipment in the Campus Security office for safekeeping and to check in and out when going hunting.
-Prior coordination is required, as Campus Security escort is mandatory between the Campus Security office and the campus boundary when checking in or out weapons.
+Prior coordination is required, as a Campus Security escort is mandatory between the Campus Security office and the campus boundary when checking in or out hunting and gaming weapons.
 Students and faculty/staff may bring antique or special weapons or replicas of those weapons as part of a class, show, or display.
 When not being used as such, they must be secured in the Campus Security office.
-Campus Security escort is mandatory in these cases as well.
+A Campus Security escort is mandatory in these cases as well.

 The capacity of the electrical system in the residence halls is limited.
 Overloading those systems can present fire and safety hazards.
 Use of electrical “octopi” (multiple-head plugs) to obtain a greater number of outlets can overload circuits and cause fire.